intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vLLM_fastchat_docker_quickstart.md

-# Serving using IPEX-LLM and vLLM on Intel GPUs via docker
+# Serving using IPEX-LLM integrated vLLM/FastChat on Intel GPUs via docker

 This guide demonstrates how to do LLM serving with `IPEX-LLM` integrated `FastChat` or `vLLM` in Docker on Linux with Intel GPUs.